 - information on the right to appeal the decision and the procedures to be followed to exercise those rights.

 Applicants may appeal against a decision for access to documents, the amendment of records, or against the cost levied.
-The first avenue of appeal is to the DCA Director General, requesting an internal review of the FOI Coordinator's decision.
+The first avenue of appeal is to the FOI Coordinator, requesting an internal review of the original decision.
 The application for a review must be lodged within 30 days of receiving written notice of the decision.
 The matter will be reviewed within 15 days of receipt of your appeal.
 Should you wish to further appeal this decision, you have the right to appeal to the Information Commissioner appointed under the FOI Act.

 Contact the DCA FOI Coordinator as above, or have a look at the information available on the Western Australian Office of the Information Commissioner website.